Recipe · Direct · Medium

 A real focaccia is not just any flatbread.
 It needs a strong flour, W260+ type 0 (Caputo, Spadoni or any Italian panificabile), and a water ratio that scares the beginner.
 At that level the dough feels impossible to handle — folds solve the problem: every 30 minutes you stretch and fold it on itself, and in two hours you have a strong, silky dough full of air.

-The trick I learned after many attempts: autolyse.
-Mix only flour and water, wait 30 minutes before adding salt and yeast, and the gluten starts to form on its own.
+The trick that makes the difference is autolyse: Mix only flour and water, wait 30 minutes before adding salt and yeast, and the gluten starts to form on its own.
 You then knead much less and the crumb comes out better.

 The kamado: deflector + stone